lukaszmadrzynski/Website-Update/content/pages/about-us.md

           fontWeight: 400
     subtitle: Your Trusted Partner for Sustainable China Travel & Ecotours in Yunnan
     text: >+
-      <div style="text-align: left">Cloud Mountain emerged from a shared passion
+      <div style="text-align: center">Cloud Mountain emerged from a shared
-      for the unparalleled natural beauty and rich cultural tapestry of Northwest Yunnan, China.
+      passion for the unparalleled natural beauty and rich cultural tapestry of Northwest Yunnan, China.
 Co-founders Lukas Madrzynski and Lynne Lyu envisioned a travel company that not only offered unforgettable experiences but also championed sustainable practices and fostered genuine